Sheree Sample-Hughes: Maryland House of Delegates

 In September 2019, House Speaker Adrienne A. Jones named Sample-Hughes as speaker pro tempore, succeeding her following her election as speaker.
 She was elected to this position by the Maryland House of Delegates in January 2020.
 In May 2023, following votes against several bills backed by Democratic leaders of the legislature, Jones said she would not renominate Sample-Hughes as speaker pro tempore during the 2024 legislative session, instead nominating delegate Dana Stein.
 Jones said that the decision to select a different speaker pro tempore was not a personal decision, but instead part of a general post-election restructuring of leadership.
 She had also offered Sample-Hughes a senior leadership position, which she declined.
 Sample-Hughes later said that Jones removed her from her position as speaker pro tempore in response to her decision to vote against party lines.

 In the 2020 presidential election, Sample-Hughes voted as an elector in Maryland's 1st congressional district.
 She was a delegate to the 2024 Democratic National Convention, pledged to Kamala Harris.

 During the 2025 legislative session, Sample-Hughes joined all Republicans in voting against the state's budget.
 In explaining why she voted against it on the House floor, she said that she felt "like I don't have a place here anymore", referenced Governor William Donald Schaefer's "shithouse" remarks, and that the budget would disproportionately impact counties on the Eastern Shore due to cuts to program to support rural communities and funding mandates set by the Blueprint for Maryland's Future.
 In an interview with WBOC-TV following her speech, Sample-Hughes predicted that she would face retaliation for voting against the budget, but said that "I'm going to continue to be me.
 I'm not going to change who I am".

 Political positions

-Sample-Hughes has described herself as a "traditional Democrat", and has pointed to a divide between herself and progressive members of the legislature.
-She has cited Barbara Mikulski as her political role model.
+In November 2018, Sample-Hughes described herself as "a more traditional Democrat", pointing to a divide between herself and progressive members of the legislature.
+In February 2026, she described herself as a conservative Democrat.
+Sample-Hughes has cited Barbara Mikulski as her political role model.